julioct/julioct.github.io/_posts/2023-08-26-Dont-Unit-Test-Your-AspNetCore-API.md

 Our test is doing basically the following:

-1. It creates a new instance of our WebApplicationFactory, which will bootstrap our API in memory.
+1. It creates a new instance of our WebApplicationFactory, which will bootstrap our API in memory and create our test database.

 2. It creates a new JoinMatchRequest object, which is the payload that our API expects.